promoting ease, stability and vitality

 Well-being is at the root of your effectiveness

-This well-being and resilience training enables you to explore themes which are of fundamental importance.
+This Well-being and Resilience Training enables you to explore themes which are of fundamental importance.
 First and foremost an individual’s well-being is inherently valuable.
 Additionally, it has a huge impact on a person’s ability to carry out their role effectively.
 ‘You can’t pour from an empty cup,’ as the saying goes.
 Promoting well-being and resilience among employees is common sense.
 It enables smart and sustainable working.
 It enhances health, emotional stability and cognitive capacities, such as clear-thinking.
 It feeds into a positive, people-centred, workplace culture.
 It benefits attendance, productivity, motivation and retention.

 How long is this course?